 It is important to appreciate that the aforementioned compliance rates are for all the patients on the NLR who had ACLR procedures.
 These include patients who had their dataset imported to the registry, and patients who had completed paper forms of PROMs uploaded on the system.
-To analyse this further, we looked at patient compliance with online collection of data.
-This was for patients who had a valid email address on the system for communication.
-We measured compliance for KOOS score only.
-The results showed a significant increase in compliance by using the online system only (Figure 39).
-The average response rate preoperatively was 76% then 46% and 38% at one-and two years postoperatively, respectively.

-Figure 35: Response rate for preoperative and postoperative EQ5D VAS/Index scores between 2013 and 2019.
+Figure 35: Response rate for preoperative and postoperative EQ5D VAS/Index scores between 2013 and 2021.

-Figure 36: Response rate for preoperative and postoperative Tegner scores between 2013 and 2019.
+Figure 36: Response rate for preoperative and postoperative Tegner scores between 2013 and 2021.

-Figure 37: Response rate for preoperative and postoperative IKDC scores between 2013 and 2019.
+Figure 37: Response rate for preoperative and postoperative IKDC scores between 2013 and 2021.

-Figure 38: Response rate for preoperative and postoperative KOOS scores for all patients on NLR between 2013 and 2019.
+Figure 38: Response rate for preoperative and postoperative KOOS scores for all patients on NLR between 2013 and 2021.